The EUDI & Wallet Playground: test real wallet flows in your browser for free. Try it now

 Key objectives of eIDAS 2.0

-Let’s just imagine a world where the friction of managing dozens of passwords, physical cards, and fragmented accounts simply vanishes.
+Let us just imagine a world where the friction of managing dozens of passwords, physical cards, and fragmented accounts simply vanishes.

 In its place is a single, secure digital wallet on your smartphone - your gateway to logging in, identifying yourself, and managing your most sensitive credentials with total control.

-This is the core idea behind the EUDI Wallet:
+This is the core idea behind the EUDI Wallet.

 With the introduction of the EUDI Wallet, your smartphone becomes a secure hub for your digital identity.